Devonta Smith Player Prop Bets for NFL Week 6 | Philadelphia vs. Tampa Bay 10/14/2021

 Devonta Smith Player Prop Bets for NFL Week 6 - Philadelphia vs. Tampa Bay

-There will be player prop bets available for Devonta Smith before he suits up for NFL action on Thursday at 8:20 PM ET live on FOX.
-Smith and the Philadelphia Eagles (2-3) take the field against the Tampa Bay Buccaneers (4-1) in Week 6 at Lincoln Financial Field.
+In advance of placing any prop bet wagers on Devonta Smith for Thursday's game, which starts at 8:20 PM ET on FOX, here are some insights and stats to consider to make the best bets.
+Smith and the Philadelphia Eagles (2-3) square off against the Tampa Bay Buccaneers (4-1) in Week 6 at Lincoln Financial Field.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.